The Caledonia Soul Orchestra

 The Caledonia Soul Orchestra was the band created by Northern Irish singer-songwriter Van Morrison in 1973.
-The band was named after an eighteen-minute instrumental outtake on the His Band and the Street Choir album.
+The band was named after an eighteen-minute instrumental outtake from the His Band and the Street Choir album sessions.

 Tour in 1973

 In 1973 Van Morrison and the Caledonia Soul Orchestra went on a three-month tour of the United States and Europe, the result of which was the live double album It's Too Late to Stop Now.
-The title is taken from the last line in the lyrics of one of Morrison's songs, "Into the Mystic" from the 1970 Moondance album.
+The title is taken from the last line in the lyrics of one of Morrison's songs, "Into the Mystic", from the 1970 Moondance album.
 In live performances with the Caledonia Soul Orchestra, he would close the concert with a lengthened version of the Astral Weeks song "Cyprus Avenue" and then shout out "It's too late to stop now!" as he exited the stage.